amient/affinity/README.md

 around orchestrated logic which use reversible Instructions to compensate failed operations but this was abandonned as for it to operate consistently distributed locks would have to be used.

+### Akka Patterns

+Standard Akka Patterns

+- **!
+Tell** is a basic Akka fire-and-forget messaging pattern:

+- **?
+Ask** is a standard Akka pattern with timeout that can be imported from `akka.patterns.ask`

+After importing `io.amient.affinity.core.ack` there are several additional pattens available:

+- **??
+Typed Ask** is similar to Ask but only messages of type `Reply[T]` can be sent and the response will be of type `T`

+- **message(sender) !
+T** if message is of type `Reply[T]`, i.e. typed ask, this pattern can be used to respond

+- **message(sender) !
+Future[T]** same as above but here it is combined with pipeTo pattern so the future result reaches the sender when completed

+- **?!
+Ack with Retry** is same as ??
+Ack but certain errors are retried up to 3 times using the timeout implicit as a delay between retries

+- **???
+Scatter-Gather** messages of `Scatter[T]` can be sent to multiple actors and the response will be `T` which is combined from

 ## Http Layer

 In the Http Gateway, the HTTP Interface is completely async done with Akka Http.